penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-oncallservices-oncallservice.md

 ## refTeachers

-List of teachers who make the service.
+List of teachers who in the service.

 `refTeachers`